When a Gut Feeling Isn’t Enough

 15% of Americans have tried mobile banking.
 Frozen food sales rose 22% between 2006 and 2010.
 Just 1/3 of German teenage girls wear perfume.

 Facts like these appear in news reports all the time—but where do the numbers come from?
 Such statistics are the work of marketing researchers, some of whom get their training at BU, in a little-known COM master’s concentration in applied communication research.

-This uncommon program was established in the late 1990s by Prof. Michael Elasmar, who teaches the majority of its number-crunching courses.
+This uncommon program was established in the late 1990s by Associate Professor Michael Elasmar, who teaches the majority of its number-crunching courses.
 (And you thought there was no math at COM!)
 Elasmar says the goal of his curriculum is to prepare students to step out of the classroom and directly into high-paying jobs at research firms or in-house research divisions of large companies.
 His personal aim is to alter his students’ brains.
-“My goal,” he says, “is to actually modify their brains so much that they see the world very differently—that they see the world according to patterns that they can analyze, so that they can predict outcomes.”
+“My goal,” he says, “is to actually modify their brains so much that they see the world very differently— that they see the world according to patterns that they can analyze, so that they can predict outcomes.”

 Marketing research is a booming field, Elasmar says, because businesses have begun insisting on measuring their attempts to communicate with consumers.
 “They want very precise evidence that campaigns are indeed working,” he says, “or that campaigns are likely to work before they even launch them.”
 Despite the growing demand for trained marketing researchers, COM’s MS in applied communication research is one of just a few academic programs in the country with a specific focus on the field.
 (Most others like it are found in marketing departments of business schools.)